Abdo-reda/BasicRustUDPServer/ReadMe.md

 # Server(s):
-There are two variations for the server, one does load balancing using round robin and the other uses a threshold algorithm.
+There are two variations for the server.
+One does load balancing using round robin.
+The Other uses a threshold algorithm.

 ## To Run:
     $cargo Run <arg1> <arg2>

-The Server takes in three arguments:
+The Server takes in two arguments:
 * arg1: is the server id (please make sure to start from 0).
 * arg2: is the fileName that will store logs about the server.